notweerdmonk/microblog/README.md

 - Test follow and unfollow actions

 #### Funtional tests
-- Test response code of routes for anonymous user
+- Test response of routes for anonymous user
+- Test response of routes for authenticated user
+- Test response of routes for authorization token